Upcoming Riparian & Waterfront Property Rights CLE Seminar by Riparian Property Rights Attorney Bryan Peeples

 Waterfront Property Rights Community Led Education Program Details:

 The speaking engagement by Bryan Peeples will provide a basic overview of waterfront property rights & educate community members on environmental regulation of properties they may own on coasts, streams, and rivers.
-Being a waterfront property owner comes with certain responsibilities and awareness of regulations like that cover environmental, natural resources, and certain liabilities.
+Being a waterfront property owner comes with certain responsibilities and awareness of regulations that cover environmental, natural resources, and certain liabilities.
 Join Bryan Peeples on April 17, 2021 and learn how to be a more proactive and prepared waterfront property owner.
 Register at The Young Lawyers Spring Meeting Event Page to receive reminders and hear Bryan Peeples speak on riparian property rights.